Etonogestrel: Side effects

 Acne: Acne has been self-reported to be a side effect, and is listed as a side effect by the FDA.
 However, a study of users found that a majority of users with acne before their insertion reported that their acne had decreased, and only 16% of those who did not have acne before insertion developed acne.

-Other possible symptoms: Other symptoms that have been reported in trials of implants include headache, emotional lability, abdominal pain, loss of libido, and vaginal dryness.
+Other possible symptoms: Other symptoms that have been reported in trials of implants include headache, emotional lability, depression, abdominal pain, loss of libido, and vaginal dryness.
 However, there have been no studies that conclusively determine that these symptoms are caused by the implant.

 Overdose

 No serious side effects are expected when overdosing contraceptives in general.

 Interactions

 Efavirenz, an inducer of the liver enzyme CYP3A4, appears to decrease etonogestrel levels and increase rates of undesired pregnancy among implant users.

 Similar effects are expected for other CYP3A4 inducers, but it is not known whether these are clinically relevant.
 The opposite is true of CYP3A4 inhibitors such as ketoconazole, itraconazole and clarithromycin: they might increase etonogestrel concentrations in the body.